pjones1063/USB_to_RS232/README.txt

 -Purchase a USB to RS232 Adapter with PL2303 Chipset (on Amazon)

+-If using an 850 interface - build db9 null modem adapter.
+     See nullmodem-atari850-db9-db9.png for pin layout.

 -Install java JVM on linux and/or Pi host

 -Install the librxtx-java API -> from http://rxtx.qbang.org/wiki/index.php/Main_Page